micmejia/bible-dump/NKJV/1 Samuel/1 Sam 6.md

 Then take the ark of the Lord and set it on the cart; and put the articles of gold which you are returning to Him _as_ a trespass offering in a chest by its side.
 Then send it away, and let it go.

 ###### 9
-And watch: if it goes up the road to its own territory, to Beth Shemesh, _then_ He has done [^c]us this great evil.
+And watch: if it goes up the road to its own territory, to Beth Shemesh, _then_ He has done us this great evil.
 But if not, then we shall know that _it is_ not His hand _that_ struck us--it happened to us by chance."

 ###### 10
 Then the men did so; they took two milk cows and hitched them to the cart, and shut up their calves at home.